src-d/reading-club/README.md

 ## When

-Every 2 weeks on Fridays at 4pm
+Every 2 weeks on Fridays at 4pm CET

 ## Where